-Don’t you love it when you get the scoop on an off the beaten path not in the guide book type of restaurant?
-Last year, my friend Janis (who lived in Mexico for three years) told me about her favorite go-to, casual Mexican restaurant.Chunga’s in SLC.
+Don’t you love it when you get the scoop on an “off the beaten path” not in the guide book type of restaurant?
+A few years ago, my friend Janis (who lived in Mexico for three years) told me about her favorite go-to, casual Mexican restaurant: Chunga’s in SLC.

-Could it be the same place my teenage son had told me about a couple of years earlier?
-Saying they had “the best food, EVER!”
+Could it be the same place my teenage son told me about a couple of years earlier??
+I remember him saying they had “the best food, EVER!”
 Any restaurant that makes burritos the size of your head is a winner in Jake’s book.
 My tendency is to not believe Jake when he gives his stamp of approval on any restaurant, since McDonald’s often falls into that category.

 I was skeptical, but Janis seemed to be a person with good taste, so I decided to go against my initial impression and give it a try.

 Tacos Al Pastor